jhpyle/docassemble/_docs/initial.md

 `spouse` as an instance of the object class `Individual` and define `user.case` as an instance of the object class `Case`.

+If you want the objects to have certain parameters set, you can write:

+{% highlight yaml %}
+---
+objects:
+  - spouse: Individual.using(allergy='turtles')
+  - user.case: Case
+---
+{% endhighlight %}

 The use of objects in **docassemble** interviews is highly encouraged.
 However, the objects you use as variables in your interview [YAML] files need to inherit from the class `DAObject`.
 Otherwise, **docassemble**